Submissions

 TABLES AND FIGURES MUST ONLY CONTAIN NOVEL RESEARCH FINDINGS MADE THROUGH YOUR SCIENTIFIC RESEARCH.

-Information that is auxiliary to the main content of the article, such as supplementary information to the materials and methods and results sections (including maps of sites, list of primers, details of methods, explanations of experimental details, a flowchart of the experimental setup, calculations) must be presented under the optional section designated SUPPLEMENTARY MATERIAL.
+Information that is auxiliary to the article's main content, such as supplementary information to the materials and methods and results sections (e.g., maps of sites, list of primers, details of methods, explanations of experimental details, a flowchart of the experimental setup, calculations), must be presented under the optional section designated SUPPLEMENTARY MATERIAL.
 Every supplemental table and figure must be properly labeled and referenced in the manuscript, starting with Supplementary Table S1 and Supplementary Fig. S1.
+Tables and figures should have a clear, self-explanatory title and a short description or legend, making the table and figure comprehensible without reference to the text.

 A paper should not contain more than a combination of 8 DEFINITIVE tables and/or complete figures.